Ginger Essential Oil

 - Digestive Blend

-Simply put one drop on the dog’s paw, so he/she can smell the oil.
+Simply a blend diluted to your dog’s weight to its paw, so he/she can smell the oil.
 You can also apply the oil to your hands and gently rub your dog’s tummy.
-You may have dilute the one drop of essential oil with fractionated coconut oil for skin sensitive dogs, toy breeds, and puppies.
-The digestive blend is also great to support your dog’s digestive system.

-ogs also differ very much in size.
-Make sure to use very small amounts and dilute with fractionated coconut oil for skin sensitive dogs, toy breeds, and puppies.
-Always consult with a holistic Vet or use a reliable resource book before using essential oils on dogs.
+Dogs also differ very much in size.
+Make sure to dilute appropriately (read article on Using Essential Oils Safely with Dogs).
+Always consult with a holistic Vet or Certified Aromathearapist with questions about using essential oils safely with dogs.